 Method call: the ‘this’ variable points to the object that is calling the method.
 Note: the ‘this’ is not assigned a value until there is the first call to an object’s method!
 Is it not assigned when the object is defined.
 Only when it actually calls a method!
 This is because the ‘this’ variable is defined in the execution context of the method and that is created only when the method is being called!

+Event Loops